Mae cwnsela ar gael drwy’r Gymraeg.

 Each year I continue to develop my practice, by attending courses and workshops, as well as online training and research, to ensure I have the latest knowledge and information.

-I am especially knowledgable about LGBTQI+ issues, and issues around sexual and domestic abuse.
+I am especially knowledgable about LGBTQI+ issues, and issues around sexual abuse, however you are welcome to explore any issues you like in my therapy space.

 British Association for Counselling & Psychotherapy